Everyday English

 Four students sitting with papers and talking

 Practice your English conversation skills with native English speakers and GW students!
-Each week, Everyday English offers a virtual space for international students to practice their English skills in an informal setting.
+Each week, Everyday English offers a space for international students to practice their English skills in an informal setting.
 We discuss U.S. culture, food, holidays, professional and non-academic English and more.
 Students are encouraged to share about their native culture as well.
 All English levels are welcome.

 The Language Center, in conjunction with the Snyder Fund and the GW International Services Office, developed the Everyday English Program to help GW international students improve their conversational English skills.
 Sessions are offered one day a week during the fall and spring semesters.